schuelermine/schuelermine.github.io/src/blogposts/2025-c-pointers.md

 <li id="footnote-1">

-See [this video by YouTuber Logan Smith on C++ and Rust's dynamic dispatch](https://www.youtube.com/watch?v=wU8hQvU8aKM) for more details on this topic.
+See [this video by Logan Smith on C++ and Rust's dynamic dispatch on YouTube](https://www.youtube.com/watch?v=wU8hQvU8aKM) for more details on this topic.
 [Go back to text](#footnote-1-ref-1)

 </li>